David-OConnor/plascad/README.md

 melting temperature, polymerase type, and other parameters.

-### Interop with SnapGene and FASTA
+### Interop with FASTA, GenBank, and SnapGene
-Can read and write FASTA and SnapGene .dna files.
+Can read and write FASTA, GenBank, and SnapGene .dna files.

 ## Why another plasmid editor